Batch Country House Wedding.

 Louise and Gavin’s wedding was held at the Batch Country House in Somerset, a beautiful wedding venue just outside of Western-super-Mare.

 I arrived a little earlier than I would normally for a wedding but it was worthwhile the venue looked stunning with some autumn morning mist still clinging to the grounds before the sun rose high enough to burn it off.

-As always i started the day with the bride and her bridesmaids, I got this booking through a recommendation from one of the Bridesmaids, Heather, not a previous client but another wedding supplier, a videographer who i’ve worked with a few times and she is probably the best videographer I have worked alongside, a lot of others tend to get in my way and i guess i get in their way but when every i’ve had the pleasure of working with heather we gust seam to be in tune and compliment each others way of working, check her out at: Somerset Wedding Films.
+As always I started the day with the bride and her bridesmaids, I got this booking through a recommendation from one of the Bridesmaids, Heather, not a previous client but another wedding supplier, a videographer who I’ve worked with a few times and she is probably the best videographer I have worked alongside.

 Anyway back to the important stuff, hair and makeup were well on the way and I settled into the day taking a few shots with the bridal party and having a little fun with the girls.

 Louise’s wedding dress was beautiful and had lovely detail throughout.
 Natasha of Chantilly Hair Designs was on hand to help make the ladies look stunning, Natasha is another supplier I’ve had the pleasure of working within the past and she is definitely worth looking up.

 Louise’s daughter Casey was there as flower girl/bridesmaid and to try to wind me up, a lovely girl full of life and mischief, as she should be.

 There was a beautiful moment when Louise opened a card from Gavin but was too overwhelmed to read it so Kasey read it as her mum tried (and failed) to hold back the tears as she heard her husband to be’s words and how he was looking forward to marrying her later that day, it was beautiful.